Breathe Easier

 Myofunctional therapy is a program of exercises that retrain the muscles of the face, tongue, and throat.
 It targets the root causes of issues like mouth breathing, improper swallowing, poor tongue posture, and jaw tension.
 Think of it like physical therapy for your face and mouth.

 Both children and adults can benefit.
 Common reasons people seek therapy include mouth breathing, snoring, sleep apnea, jaw pain (TMJ/TMD), tongue thrust, difficulty swallowing, and thumb sucking.
-It is also valuable before and after tongue tie release procedures.
+It is also valuable before and after tongue tie release and orthodontic procedures.

 Yes.
 Children as young as four can begin myofunctional therapy, depending on their ability to follow instructions.
 Exercises are adapted to be fun and engaging, and parents are involved throughout the process to support success at home.